jchen114/RWH/README.md

 # RWH
 Real World Haskell Practice

-All the chapter practice problems.
+Most of the chapter practice problems.
+Which means the problems that I think were important and educational.